Runner’s Knee – Causes, Diagnosis, Treatment

 Injury to the spine is among the top 10 running injuries.5 Both the spine’s vertebrae and intervertebral discs experience extra pressure each time a runner’s foot impacts ground.
 This pounding can exacerbate an existing or developing back problem.

-• The vertebral discs act as shock absorbers between the spine’s vertebrae.
+• The vertebral discs act as absorbers between the spine’s vertebrae.
 When a vertebral disc is squeezed out of its normal space it is called a herniated, bulging or ruptured disc.
 If a herniated disc pushes against a nearby nerve root or against the spinal cord it can cause significant pain.
 The most common area for herniated discs is the low back, particularly between the L4-5 vertebrae.

 Degenerated disc